crypto-org-chain/chain-docs/docs/getting-started/README.md

 $ make rm-all
 ```

-And then clean all the storages used by Tendemint, Cryto.com Chain by:
+And then clean all the storage used by Tendermint, Cryto.com Chain by:
 ```
 $ make clean-data
 ```